ethers.js

 const ethers = require('ethers');

-Connecting to RACE™
+Connecting to RACE™arrow-up-right

 You can connect to RACE™ by instantiating a new ethers.js JsonRpcProvider object with a RPC URL of the RACE™ network: